chaturay/serverless-artillery/README.md

 ## Setup for everyone else
 In order to use serverless-artillery, depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
 See the [Serverless Framework docs](https://serverless.com/framework/docs/) or [serverless-artillery workshop](https://github.com/Nordstrom/serverless-artillery-workshop)'s [Lesson 0](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson0%20-%20Before%20the%20workshop) for details of how to set your system up for successful deployment, invocation, and removal.

-# Run a quick test
+# Run a quick performance test
 If you want to quickly test your setup or see serverless-artillery in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.

 1. The following command will deploy required assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to the AWS account you selected in the [previous step](#before-running-serverless-artillery).
 By default it uses AWS CloudFormation Stack name `serverless-artillery-dev`.